 Would you like to practice your English with a UVa student for one hour every week?
 Together you can have lunch, walk around grounds, or meet for coffee.
 CAELC’s VISAS Program (Volunteers with International Students, Staff, and Scholars) will match you with a native English speaker for conversation practice and cultural exchange.
 Register for a Language Consultant (LC) here.

 Would you like to meet and help international students, staff, scholars, and families in the UVa Community?
-Consider joining hundreds of other UVa students and faculty through the VISAS Program (Volunteers with International Students, Staff, and Scholars) and apply to work in one of five different volunteer positions.
+Consider joining hundreds of other UVa students and faculty through the VISAS Program (Volunteers with International Students, Staff, and Scholars) and apply to work in one of eight different volunteer positions.
 For information on the different positions, visit the Become a Volunteer page.